diaorui/peek-deck/ai.md

 *Microsoft*

-VibeVoice-Realtime-0.5B is a lightweight, real-time text-to-speech model optimized for streaming input and long-form generation, achieving first audible speech in ~300ms.
-It's ideal for building real-time TTS services, narrating live data, and enabling LLMs to speak concurrently with text generation.
+VibeVoice-Realtime-0.5B is a lightweight, real-time text-to-speech model with ~300ms latency, supporting streaming input for robust long-form generation, ideal for live narration and LLM integration.

 `text-to-speech` `1.0B`

-⬇️ 80,162 • ❤️ 725 • 2d ago
+⬇️ 80,162 • ❤️ 726 • 2d ago

 ---